adriangalera/adriangalera.github.io/src/content/blog/2021-09-24-golang-abstract-class.md

 ---
 slug: golang-abstract-class
-title: Golang abstract class
+heroImage: /src/assets/img/posts/golang-abstract/featured-image.jpg
+category: golang
+description: >-
-description: I'm doing a side project using golang, and I have a use case where I'd use an abstract class in Java.
+  I'm doing a side project using golang, and I have a use case where I'd use an abstract class in Java.
 Unfortunately, in golang the concept of classes does not exist.
 In this article I describe how can I implement the behaviour I want without abstract class.
-category: golang
-tags: [golang, design-patterns, architecture]
-heroImage: '../../assets/img/posts/golang-abstract/featured-image.jpg'
-pubDate: '2021-09-24'
+pubDate: 2021-09-24T00:00:00.000Z
+tags:
+  - golang
+  - design-patterns
+  - architecture
+title: Golang abstract class
 ---

 I'm doing a side project using golang, and I have a use case where I'd use an abstract class in Java.
 Unfortunately, in golang the concept of classes does not exist.

 In this article I describe how can I implement the behaviour I want without abstract class.

-<p><!--more--></p>

 I'm implementing an alert system in golang.
 When the alert needs to be activated, I want to play a sound through speakers and blink some LEDs for some period of time.